prebid/prebid.github.io/dev-docs/show-outstream-video-ads.md

 ## Option 3.
 With a Publisher-defined Renderer

-By default, an outstream bid response is accompanied by a video renderer in the form of a URL that points to a script containing the renderer software.
+An outstream bid response is accompanied by a video renderer in the form of a URL that points to a script containing the renderer software.
 This software is used by Prebid.js to load and play the winning outstream bid.

-However, if you as a publisher would prefer to use a different renderer than the one provided in the bid response, you can specify that renderer on a per-outstream-ad-unit basis.
+If you would prefer to use a different renderer than the one provided in the bid response, you can specify that renderer on a per-outstream-ad-unit basis.
 This renderer will be used to load and play the outstream ad, instead of the renderer that is supplied with the bid.
 If both a publisher-supplied ad unit renderer and a bid renderer are present, the publisher-supplied renderer will be used.

-In order for Prebid.js to use the publisher-defined renderer, you need to set up an outstream ad unit with the `renderer` property.
-It's an object with the following properties:

-+ `url`: A URL pointing to the render script
-+ `render`: A function that receives a bid parameter and invokes the renderer that tells Prebid.js how to use the script to render the bid

-For a usage example, see the ad unit below.
-Other than the ad unit, the rest of the setup will be the same as that described in [Option 1.
+To use a publisher-defined renderer, add a `renderer` property to your outstream ad unit as shown below.
+Other than the ad unit, the rest of the setup will be the same as for [Option 1.
 With an ad server](#option-1-with-an-ad-server).

 {% highlight js %}